Manual Handling

 Staff who regularly manual handle loads of any reasonable weight, awkward sizes or of a repetitive nature should receive adequate instruction and training.

-Schools and Departments must also consider if hands on training is required.
+Schools and departments must also consider if hands on training is required.
 This will likely be required if manual handling is a significant part of a job or there are other high risks associated with manual handling.
 Practical training must be arranged locally.

 Course outline